buildcore-io/core/docs/docs/products/stamp/how-to/create-stamp.md

 :::info Days Parameter

-When you create a stamp, you can specify the number of days the stamp should be valid.
+When you create a stamp, you can specify the number of days the stamped file should be stored.
 If the OTR contains more funds as needed, the remaining funds will be returned.
-If you don't specify the number of days, the stamp will be valid for whatever you paid for in the OTR.
+If you don't specify the number of days, the stamped file will be stored for the total time you paid for in the OTR.

 :::
   </TabItem>